Convolutions Die Hard: Open-Vocabulary Segmentation with Single Frozen Convolutional CLIP: Additional Experimental Results

 \textbf{Ensemble In-Vocabulary and Out-of-Vocabulary Classifiers}\quad In~\tabref{tab:ensemble_ablate}, we present experiments conducted to evaluate the impact of ensemble methods and ensemble parameters on the performance of the in-vocabulary and out-of-vocabulary classifiers.
 Specifically, we examine two ensemble methods: arithmetic and geometric.
 The arithmetic method involves a linear combination of the in-vocabulary classifier and the out-of-vocabulary classifier, while the geometric method is defined as shown in Equation~(7) of main paper.
 It is worth noting that \modelname exhibits robustness to different ensemble methods, with both methods displaying a consistent trend within the explored hyper-parameter ranges.
 However, the geometric ensemble consistently outperforms the arithmetic ensemble by a slight margin.
 Additionally, we observe that preference is given to values of $\alpha \leq 0.5$ and $\beta \geq 0.5$, which biases the model towards using the in-vocabulary classifier for seen classes and the out-of-vocabulary classifier for unseen classes.
 We also explore extreme cases, including $\alpha=0.0$ and $\beta=0.0$ (i.e., exclusively utilizing the in-vocabulary classifier for every class), $\alpha=1.0$ and $\beta=1.0$ (i.e., exclusively utilizing the out-of-vocabulary classifier for every class), $\alpha=0.0$ and $\beta=1.0$ (i.e., using the in-vocabulary classifier for seen classes and the out-of-vocabulary classifier for unseen classes), and $\alpha=1.0$ and $\beta=0.0$ (i.e., using the out-of-vocabulary classifier for seen classes and the in-vocabulary classifier for unseen classes).
 The results align with our observations that it is preferable to bias towards the in-vocabulary classifier for seen classes and the out-of-vocabulary classifier for unseen classes.

 \textbf{Quantitative ViT-based CLIP \vs CNN-based CLIP when Input Size Scales}\quad Training our model solely with ViT-based CLIP, without any additional modifications~\cite{zhou2022extract,chen2023vision,xu2023side,cho2023cat}, is infeasible.
 Furthermore, applying ViT to large input sizes is computationally expensive.
 Therefore, to evaluate the effects of using ViT- or CNN-based CLIP in our framework, we incorporate them into our out-of-vocabulary classifier, which is performed only during inference.
 To ensure a fair comparison, we use the same mask proposals and disable the geometric ensemble scheme.
-In~\tabref{tab:vit_vs_cnn_clip}, we conduct an ablation study to analyze the impact of different input resolutions for CLIP models.
+We also perform experiment on the ImageNet~\cite{russakovsky2015imagenet} benchmark to ensure a comprehensive comaprison.
+In~\tabref{tab:vit_vs_cnn_clip} and~\tabref{tab:vit_vs_cnn_clip_in1k}, we conduct an ablation study to analyze the impact of different input resolutions for CLIP models.
 We consider both ViT-based (ViT-L/14) and CNN-based (ConvNeXt-L) CLIP models.
-By employing them as zero-shot mask classifiers and varying the input resolutions, we observe that CNN-based CLIP demonstrates superior generalization ability as the input size scales up.
-Specifically, we observe that the ViT-L/14 CLIP has a higher PQ at a lower resolution (\ie, input size 224), but suffers from a higher resolution, which leads existing two-stage methods~\cite{xu2021simple,liang2022open,ding2022open,xu2023side,xu2023open} to adopt different input resolutions for mask generator and classifier branches.
+By employing them as zero-shot classifiers and varying the input resolutions, we observe that CNN-based CLIP demonstrates superior generalization ability as the input size scales up.
+Specifically, we observe that the ViT-L/14 CLIP has a higher PQ and Accuracy at a lower resolution (\ie, input size 224), but suffers from a higher resolution, which leads existing two-stage methods~\cite{xu2021simple,liang2022open,ding2022open,xu2023side,xu2023open} to adopt different input resolutions for mask generator and classifier branches.
 On the contrary, \modelname provides a simple solution by adopting a CNN-based CLIP that generalizes well to different input sizes.